jamesrcounts/jamesrcounts.com/_drafts/one-lifecycle.md

 As in the build pipeline, the remaining updates to the deployment pipeline are to support the upgrade to Helm 3.

 ## Separate Docker and Helm Builds

+The original build and deploy pipeline managed three lifecycles as one: docker image build, helm chart packaging, and deployment.
+The previous section separated deployment from builds.
+Next, I'll decompose the build pipeline to manage docker image build and helm chart packaging lifecycles separately.
+As in the last section, start by copying the build pipeline YAML file to create "azure-pipelines.helm.yml."

+Update the trigger to focus on chart folder and build yaml Cleanup variables
+Update display name
+Remove Docker Job
+Update docker pipeline to ignore
+Update display name
+Remove helm job from docker pipeline
+Rename file to azure-pipelines.docker.yml
+Commit
+Go to pipeline settings, update file name
+Edit pipeline
+Choose triggers
+Change name to lifecycle-demo-docker
+Save and queue
+Create new pipeline for lifecycle-demo-helm
+Run it
+Deploy is broken due to pipeline rename
+Update triggers